arturdoruch/FlashMessageBundle/README.md

 ###View

-For display flash messages just write this line of code into your base template file or wherever you want.
+For displaying flash messages just write this line of code into your base template file or wherever you want.
 ```twig
     {{ ad_flash_messages() }}
 ```